dotnet/docfx/Documentation/spec/metadata_dotnet_spec.md

 #### 4.1 ID for Nested Types

-For nested types, *ID* is defined by concatenating the *ID* of all its containing types and the *ID* of itself, separated by dot.
+For nested types, *ID* is defined by concatenating the *ID* of all its containing types and the *ID* of itself, separated by a dot.

 The parent type of a nested type is its containing namespace, rather than its containing type.